Main: 563-243-6000 | Toll Free: 877-902-1442

 Stephen is an area native and joined Citizens First Bank in November of 2011.
 Stephen also has several years of experience as a Credit Analyst.
 He is a MBA graduate of the University of Dubuque.

 Citizens First Bank Participates in Financial Literacy Month

-Community bank volunteers teach JA classes to celebrate National Financial Literacy Month
+Community bank volunteers teach JA classes during National Financial Literacy Month

-April 16, 2014: Citizens First Bank has partnered with Junior Achievement to help celebrate National Financial Literacy Month.
+Clinton, IA April 13, 2015—Citizens First Bank has partnered with Junior Achievement to help celebrate National Financial Literacy Month.
 Teaching children about financial literacy and savings education is great start to help children become aware of the impact financial awareness has on their lives.
-Twenty seven third graders will explore city planning, money management, the difference between needs and wants, how to balance a checkbook, and more during the month of April.
+Four volunteers from Citizens First Bank visiting 6 area elementary classrooms are exploring families, selves, city planning, community region, money management, the difference between needs and wants, how to balance a checkbook, and more.

 “Being financially literate is one of the most important skills a young person can develop,” said Paula Mayer, Marketing Director.
 “Through this program we can motivate students and instill positive habits at a young age, creating a lifelong financially aware community.”

 Citizens First Bank offers the following tips for money-savvy parents raising financially literate children:

 See all that is happening in our community and list your own community event for free at the Clinton Area Convention and Visitors Bureau website: http://www.clintoniowatourism.com/.